MCL Tear Treatment in Oakland, MO

 - Contact Sports: Football, soccer, and hockey players in Oakland, MO commonly face direct hits to the outer knee, resulting in the inner knee being overstretched or torn.

-- Twisting Movements: Sports that require rapid pivoting or twisting motions, such as basketball or skiing, are capable of straining the MCL.
+- Twisting Movements: Sports involving sudden pivoting or twisting, like basketball or skiing, may strain the MCL.
 Twisting the knee from awkward landings can result in MCL tears.

-- Poor Conditioning or Muscle Imbalance: Insufficient knee muscle strength may heighten the risk of MCL tears due to overcompensation by the ligament.
-Muscle imbalances between the quadriceps and hamstrings can destabilize the knee, putting additional strain on the MCL.
+- Poor Conditioning or Muscle Imbalance: Inadequate strength in the muscles around the knee can increase the risk of MCL tears as the ligament compensates for the lack of support.
+Muscle imbalances between the quadriceps and hamstrings destabilize the knee, increasing MCL strain.

 Symptoms of an MCL Tear